AliSyedHammad/Made-W24-Repo/project/project-plan.md

 ## Title

-Population, Climate, and Economy disparity in the Americas
+Are poorer countries more prone to be affected by climate change in the Americas?

 ## Main Question